grapeot/blog/content/water-quality-en.md

 Tags: English, AI
 Slug: water-quality-en
 Translation: water-quality.html
+Summary: Using AI to explore water quality across hydroponics, bubble solutions, and espresso.
+How KH/GH measurements and AI guidance transformed my understanding of everyday water chemistry.
 ---

 I'd always thought Seattle's water was pretty good.
 The general consensus is that it's on the softer side, ideal for brewing coffee.
 So, for everyday use, I typically just used water straight from the tap, maybe running it through our Berkey filter at most.
 Honestly, I never gave water quality much thought beyond "good enough."
 That changed recently when a few minor challenges popped up with my hydroponics setup and making bubble solution for my daughter.
 With Agentic AIs like o3 becoming more common and capable, I decided to enlist AI's help to investigate water quality.
 This little journey not only upended many of my old beliefs but also gave me a fresh perspective on how AI can transform the way we learn and explore.